nwjs/npm-installer/README.md

 You could also call the binary directly with `node_modules/.bin/nodewebkit` instead of adding to your `package.json`.

 ### global
 You can also install globally with `npm install nodewebkit -g` and then in any project type `nodewebkit` to run the project.
-Installing locally is recommended though as each project can have it's own dependent version of node-webkit.
+Installing locally is recommended though as each project can have its own dependent version of node-webkit.

 ## example
 If you want a really quick example try this: